 He has since won five more Grammys and 15 nominations, not to mention Latin Grammys, World Music Awards, MTV Video Music Award, and many more.

 Summing Up Our List Of Famous Hispanic Male

 We’ve come to the end of our list of Hispanic male vocalists.
 We hope you enjoyed reading about them and discovered some new ones!

-But, this list barely scratches the surface, and there are plenty more talented singers out there.
+However, this list barely scratches the surface, and there are plenty more talented singers out there.

 Who do you think we missed off that deserves to be on this list?
 Let us know, and we’ll add them in!